-John Anderson Releases Song With Blake Shelton, “Tuesday I’ll Be Gone”
+John Anderson & Blake Shelton Have A Duet Titled “Tuesday I’ll Be Gone”

 Easy Eye Sound / YouTube

-On April 10, country legend John Anderson dropped his newest album.
+On April 10, 2020, country legend John Anderson dropped a new album.
 Titled Years, the project contains ten tracks, all of which were co-written by Anderson himself.

 The record’s release comes after a trying time in Anderson’s life.
 The “Seminole Wind” singer experienced a serious health scare a few years back, and hadn’t released a new record since 2015.